bergieboy/painter_js/README.md

 in the players trail will become 'painted' and will extend their safe space.
-If a enemy runs into their trail while painting a new portion, they game ends, and the players score is quantified as the percentage of the screen that hey covered.
+If a enemy runs into their trail while painting a new portion, they game ends, and the players score is quantified as the percentage of the screen that they covered.

 ## Functionality & MVP

 In Painter...

-- [ ] Players will navigate the screen vertically and horizontally using arrow keys in order to claim space on the screen.
+* Players will navigate the screen vertically and horizontally using arrow keys in order to claim space on the screen.
-- [ ] Players win when they capture 100% of the screen.
+* Players win when they capture 100% of the screen.
-- [ ] Players lose when an enemy collides with their tail.
+* Players lose when an enemy collides with their tail.
-- [ ] Stat will be displayed on screen:
+* Stat will be displayed on screen:
-  - [ ] Percentage of Screen Claimed
+  * Percentage of Screen Claimed
-  - [ ] Current Level
+  * Current Level

-## Wireframes
+## Painter

 Painter will be a single page app, with the play screen canvas, and nav links to the GitHub and my LinkedIn page.